 “Currently, technical hurdles are not what’s preventing the growth of robotics in warehousing, attendees agreed.
 The bigger challenge is the stigma of automation-related job loss.
 In the case of both semi-autonomous pallet jacks and fully automated picking packing and palletizing, automation has not resulted in job loss, but in relocating those associates to more value-added positions.”

 Ultimately, the jobs that are replaced by robots, are ergonomically unhealthy due to their repetitive motion and often times dangerous – as a result it is hard to fill these positions and turnover is extremely high.

 Industrial Robots: The Work Horses of Today

-Today’s automation in manufacturing and warehousing comes in the form of mobile autonomous robots (or rovers) that can sort, store and deliver materials through a warehouse or robots that exhibit behavior-based ‘common sense,’ capable of sensing and adapting to its task and its environment.
+Today’s automation in manufacturing and warehousing comes in the form of mobile autonomous robots that can sort, store and deliver materials through a warehouse or robots that exhibit behavior-based ‘common sense,’ capable of sensing and adapting to its task and its environment.

 A fellow Boston robotics cluster company, Rethink Robotics, who recently launched its robot (Baxter) that can work alongside people in factories to do the mind-numbing tasks of routine assembly to free up people to more value added work.
 Since they are directed by people, their actions can be easily tweaked when needed to respond to frequent changes in product design.
 The founder and CEO, Rodney Brooks, believes that only good can come from applying robotics in manufacturing.